 It wasn’t until I was looking at the various plans offered by WhiteSmoke that I found some kind of proof as to the existence of this mythical function.

 When I opened the Windows app for the first time, I saw that there was a section for the plagiarism checker.
-I clicked on it and attempted to enter our sample article into the interface.
+I clicked on it and attempted to enter our sample article into the interface:

 Thinking that perhaps this was an issue with the Windows app, I went over to their web-based platform.
 Sure enough, there was a tab there for the plagiarism checker.
-I tried to paste our sample article into the interface and it worked like a charm
+I tried to paste our sample article into the interface and it worked like a charm.

-Then I clicked the button marked “analyze text” and I waited…and waited….and waited….and waited.
+Then I clicked the button marked “Analyze Text” and I waited… and waited… and waited… and waited.

-3. Unresponsive Customer Service
+3. Slow Customer Service

 I clicked on it and was told that the chat team was not available, so I could leave a message.

-I asked about the plagiarism checker.
+I asked about the plagiarism checker:

 After 24 hours with no response, I began to suspect that something was wrong.
 After all, even if a live chat wasn’t 24/7, they would have to be open at some point, right?